 We invite applications for fully funded PhD studentships commencing in September 2018.
 The studentships are for applicants wishing to undertake a PhD in Human Geography or Physical Geography/Environmental Science, in a research area agreed in consultation with the prospective supervisor.
 Studentships may be funded from one of the sources below, dependent upon eligibility and proposed topic.
 Candidates are strongly advised to make contact with the School and a potential supervisor to discuss these opportunities.

 It is important to be aware that different funding bodies and organisations will have different deadlines: the majority of these will fall inbetween November and February prior to the commencement of your PhD project in September.

-PhD tuition fees for 2018-19
+The home/EU tuition fees for 2018-19 entry are as folllows:

-- £4,195 for full-time research degrees
+- £4,260 for full-time research degrees

-- £2,098 for part-time research degrees
+- £2,130 for part-time research degrees

-- The School of Geography also accepts applications from international self-funded students.
+- The School of Geography primarily accepts students on to our PhD programmes who have identified sources of funding; however, we will consider applications from self-funded students in exceptional circumstances, including applications from international self-funded students.
 Further information is available here.

-- For enquiries, please contact: Geog-PGadmin@qmul.ac.uk.
+- For general enquiries, please contact: Geog-PGadmin@qmul.ac.uk.